qiringji/robyn_hackathon_2022_autumn/README.md

 ## Inspiration

-MMM is designed to guide optimal advertising investment decisions, but MMM has its duality.
-One side of the goals of MMM is convincing explanation to customers, and another side is a better estimating of ROI.
-When we are calibrating with results from experiments, we often get two questions.
+MMM allows us to calibrate with the estimated causal effects from RCT or quasi-experiments.
+But no existing studies clear the following questions

+- On which media?：
-- On which media?：“Which media should we conduct experiments on?
-We do a lot of experiments on facebook.
-Is it enough?"
+    - We confuse which media we should conduct experiments on or if it's enough to do a lot of experiments only on single media.
+- How many times?：
-- How many times?：“How many experiments should we conduct on instagram?”
+    - No answer exists on how many experiments we conduct on single media to estimate ROI accurately.

 We try to adress these two questions by conducting analysis with synthetic data.